prometheus/jmx_exporter/docs/README.md

 JMX Exporter
 ---

 The JMX Exporter allows collection of JMX MBean metrics.
+The project ships both a Java agent and standalone exporter.

 ## Java agent